 - Unlike the property tax deduction, mortgage interest is limited to just these two properties.

 THIS MEANS THAT…if you do itemize… that interest paid on most home equity loans is not deductible unless the loan proceeds were used to buy, build, or substantially improve your main home or second home.

 - Deduction for medical and dental expenses has been modified.
-You can deduct certain unreimbursed medical expenses that exceed 7.5% of your 2018 adjusted gross income.
-Before this law change, unreimbursed medical expenses had to exceed 10% of adjusted gross income for most taxpayers in order to be deductible.
+You can deduct certain unreimbursed medical expenses that exceed 10% of your 2019 adjusted gross income (up from 7.5% in 2018).

-THIS MEANS THAT…if you do itemize…you can deduct the part of your eligible medical and dental expenses that is more than 7.5 percent of your 2018 adjusted gross income.
-Note, in 2019, that percentage will return to 10% of your adjusted gross income.
+THIS MEANS THAT…if you do itemize…you can deduct the part of your eligible medical and dental expenses that is more than 10 percent of your 2019 adjusted gross income.

 Miscellaneous Itemized Deductions:

-- The previous deduction for job-related expenses or other miscellaneous itemized deductions that exceeded 2 percent of your adjusted gross income is suspended.
+- The previous deduction for job-related expenses or other miscellaneous itemized deductions that exceeded 2 percent of your adjusted gross income was suspended.